evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 The Audi Q8 e-tron edition Dakar comes with its dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

-- **Locate Your Vehicle**: Easily check the current location of your car.
+- **Locate Your Vehicle:** Easily check the current location of your car.
-- **Preconditioning**: Preheat or cool your car before you start your journey for optimal comfort.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
-- **Lock & Unlock**: Securely lock or unlock your car doors with a tap.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
-- **Scheduled Charging**: Plan and schedule charging sessions ahead of your trips.
+- **Scheduled Charging:** Plan and schedule charging sessions ahead of your trips.
-- **Adjust Charging Target**: Set your desired State of Charge to start or stop charging as needed.
+- **Adjust Charging Target:** Set your desired State of Charge to start or stop charging as needed.
-- **Route Planning**: Plan your route and send it directly to your car's navigation system.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.
-- **Driving History**: Review the details of your past trips.
+- **Driving History:** Review the details of your past trips.

 ## Lights